skyfall166-jpg/cursor-task/README.md

 ## Objective

-Analyse how top B2B SaaS operators use LinkedIn content to drive awareness, build trust, and generate inbound pipeline — and translate those insights into an actionable execution system for 100Hires.
+Analyse how top B2B SaaS operators use LinkedIn content to drive awareness, build trust, and generate inbound pipeline — and translate those insights into an actionable execution system.

 ---